eembc/audiomark/platform/cmsis/README.md

 # README

-- How to build and run EEMBC Audiomark Applications on ARM Corstone 300 FPGA or ARM Virtual Hardware.
+- How to build and run EEMBC Audiomark Applications on ARM Corstone 300/310 FPGA or ARM Virtual Hardware.
-  - The applications will only run on Cortex-M55 MCU.
+  - The applications are intented to run on Cortex-M55/Cortex-M85 MCUs.
   - A dedicated project running the KWS on Ethos-U55 will be added later.
 Please contact ARM for more details.
+  - Support for running Audiomark on previous Cortex-M generation will be added later.

 ## CMSIS Build tools option